+'''

+void XawToggleSetCurrent( radio_data), radio_group, radio_data);

+'''

-void XawToggleSetCurrent (radio_data), radio_group, radio_data); radio_group Specifies any Tog gle widget in the e radio group. radio_data - n the radio grou ing the Toggle that 1p specified by the
+radio group Specifies any Toggle widget in the radio group.

+radio_data Specifies the radioData identifying the Toggle that should be set in the radio group specified by the radio group argument.

 XawToggleSetCurrent locates the Toggle widget to be set by matching radio_data against the radioData for each Toggle in the radio group.
-If none match, XawToggleSetCurrent returns without making any changes.
+If none match, Xaw-ToggleSetCurrent returns without making any changes.
 If more than one Toggle matches, XawToggleSetCurrent will choose a Toggle to set arbitrarily.
 If this causes any Toggle widgets to change state, all routines in their callback lists will be invoked.
 The callback routines for a Toggle that is to be unset will be called before the one that is to be set.
 Unsetting all Toggles in a radio group.